kshitijzutshi/Algorithms/README.md

 ### Union-find Visualizer

-I found this link courtesy to USFCA, which helps in visualizing the find() and union() methods.
+I found this link courtesy to USFCA, which helps in visualizing the find() and union() methods - [Disjoint Sets Visualizer](https://www.cs.usfca.edu/~galles/JavascriptVisual/DisjointSets.html).